 What to serve with Malaysian Mushroom Korma:

-You can serve the korma with any sort of bread — a flatbread like a grilled naan or a squash-stuffed naan or roti is great, but even a crusty French or Italian bread would not be amiss for dunking into this curry and scooping it into your mouth.
+You can serve the korma with any sort of bread — a flatbread like a naan or roti is great, but even a crusty French or Italian bread would not be amiss for dunking into this curry and scooping it into your mouth.
 Or drizzle it over rice or quinoa.

 Serve with fresh salad or, better still, a vegan cucumber raita on the side.

 The korma tastes even better the next day, once the flavors have had time to work themselves into tasty harmony, so this is definitely a dish you can make ahead.
 It freezes well too — thaw and warm before use.